 - What a DWI Lawyer Can Do For Your Case (And How to Choose One)

-3) The types of driving that result in higher jail sentences for DWI manslaughter and vehicular manslaughter
+3) The types of driving that result in higher jail sentences for intoxication manslaughter and vehicular manslaughter

 There are more than a few actions that can result in higher charges for vehicular manslaughter cases — some of which are certainly less negligent or reckless than others, making vehicular manslaughter cases extra difficult to maneuver.

-Here are some examples of common situations that can lead to vehicular manslaughter charges:
+Here are some examples of common situations that can lead to higher intoxication manslaughter and vehicular manslaughter charges:

 - Using your phone